 The aligned partnership responsible for this priority is the Family and Parenting Board.
-Government policy requires local authorities to appoint a single commissioner and a parenting Champion Keith Moore, Deputy Director of Children's Services is the champion for Sunderland and Judith Hay Head of Positive Contribution Economic Wellbeing is the Parenting Commissioner
+Government policy requires local authorities to appoint a single commissioner and a Parenting Champion.
+The Executive Deputy Director of Children's Services, is the parenting champion for Sunderland and the Head of Positive Contribution Economic Well-being, is the Parenting Commissioner.

-The Family and parenting Board is chaired by The Parenting Champion and through multi agency input commissions parenting services.
+The Family and Parenting Board is chaired by the Parenting Champion and through multi-agency input commissions parenting services.
 Sunderland has a core parenting offer for universal, targeted and specialist levels for parents of children and young people from birth to 18 years.
 The programmes offered are based on our needs assessment.
 We have undertaken a gap analysis and have identified work with fathers and travellers as absent from the offer.
 These will be delivered in the offer from 2010.

-We are also one of the 6 national pathfinders for family and parenting and supporting young carers.
-The pilot is using the think family model, with intensive wrap around support to families.
+We are also one of the six national pathfinders for family and parenting and supporting young carers.
+The pilot is using the 'Think Family' model, with intensive wrap around support to families.

-All of the parenting services commissioned by the family and parenting board are comprehensively tracked in relation to better outcomes and using evidenced based assessments.
+All of the parenting services commissioned by the Family and Parenting Board are comprehensively tracked in relation to better outcomes and using evidenced based assessments.